GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/04.731-740/10.Homeward-Bound/docs.md

 ---
+title: |
-title: 740.
-Homeward Bound
+    740. Homeward Bound - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 740.
+Homeward Bound.
+Out on an ocean all boundless we ride, We're homeward bound, homeward bound; Tossed on the waves of a rough, restless tide, We're homeward bound, etc. Far from the safe, quiet harbor we've rode, Seeking our Father's celestial abode, Promise of which on us each is bestowed, We're homeward bound, homeward etc.
+    keywords:  |
-    keywords: Christ in Song, Homeward Bound, Out on an ocean all boundless we ride,
+        Christ in Song, adventhymnals, advent hymnals, Homeward Bound, Out on an ocean all boundless we ride.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 740. HOMEWARD BOUND
+####  Christ in Song,

 ```txt
 1.